spitfiredd/flask-pywren/README.md

 #  Example Pywren Flask REST API
 Pywren Hello World REST API.

+There are three routes in this example,

+* POST /pywren-hello-world
+* POST /pywren-hello-world-celery
+* GET  /pywren-hello-world-celery/{task_id}

+Navigate to `localhost:5000` and you can test these routes with swaggar.
+The `/pywren-hello-world-celery` will return a `task_id` which you can copy/paste (copy withough the quotes) in `/pywren-hello-world-celery/{task_id}` which will return the result.

+The basis for the example routes can be found [here](https://github.com/pywren/pywren-ibm-cloud/blob/master/examples/map_reduce.py).

 ## Getting Started
 Quickly set up an environment by running `pipenv install` and `pipenv install --dev`.
 The `--dev` flag will add linting, testing and an ipython terminal.

 ## Setting up Pywren
-Either in a `.env` file add the following,
+Either in a `.env` file or by setting environ variables add the following,

 ```
 FLASK_APP='app.run'